Jacob de Haas

-Jacob de Haas (13 August 1872 – 21 March 1937) was a British-born Jewish journalist and an early leader of the Zionist movement in the United States.
+Jacob de Haas (13 August 1872 – 21 March 1937) was a British-born Jewish journalist and an early leader of the Zionist movement in the United States and England.
+He was the secretary of the First Zionist Congress and introduced Theodor Herzl to the UK via the Jewish World newspaper.

 Biography

 Jacob De Haas was born in London.
-He was the secretary of the First Zionist Congress and introduced Theodor Herzl to the UK in the Jewish World newspaper.
 In 1896, he became the first member of Hovevei Zion to encourage the movement to adopt the political Zionist program of Theodor Herzl.
 At the Third Zionist Congress in 1899, he and L. J. Greenberg were elected as members of the Zionist Organization's Propaganda Committee.

 He moved to the United States in 1902.
 Theodor Herzl had suggested to Richard Gottheil that he hire de Haas as the new secretary of the Federation of American Zionists (FAZ) to replace Stephen Samuel Wise.
 De Haas assumed the leadership of the fragmented American Zionist movement.
-One of his best known relationships was his friendship with Louis Brandeis, the most widely known and admired secular Jew in America.
-De Haas introduced Brandeis to the ideas of Theodor Herzl and ideals of Zionism.
-After a relatively short period of examination and self-examination, Louis Brandeis became an ardent, committed Zionist in 1908.
-More importantly, Brandeis would head the FAZ and the American Zionist movement by 1912.
+One of his best known relationships was his friendship with Louis Brandeis.

+Death

 De Haas died at Mount Sinai Hospital in New York City on 21 March 1937 after a lengthy illness.